jrkerns/pylinac/docs/source/cbct.rst

   Not all materials need to be overridden.
 Only the ones you want to override need to be passed in.

-The default values are drawn from the values stated in the manual.
-See here: :ref:`cbct_density_list`.

 Keys
 ^^^^